Best Budget Sleeping Bags Under $100 for Camping

 • Marmot: While many Marmot bags are higher priced, their Marmot Trestles 30 Mummy Sleeping Bag has been cited as a good budget synthetic option for its affordability and features like a wide footbox and ventilation.

-When considering these brands, always check current prices, as they can fluctuate, especially for products reviewed in past years.
+When considering these brands, always check current prices, as they can fluctuate.
 Prioritize synthetic insulation for reliable performance within your $100 budget.

 Tips for Using and Maintaining Your Sleeping Bag